cmsou/cmsou.github.io/README.md

-A Github Pages for academic websites.
+A Github Page for academic website.
 This was forked (then detached) from the [Academicpages](https://academicpages.github.io/).